spinks/LioninWinterBall/README.md

 ## Modifying Content
 Trivial changes to content can be made, simply be editing the `tsx` files for each page.
 New page formats and such can be built from the components at [ionic components](https://ionicframework.com/docs/components).
 You are of course able to build any other functionality, using react JS primitives.

+### Theming
+You are able to have individual css pages imported per page, but for consistency it is probably easier to keep them all in the variables.css file.
+If you have different bespoke styles for a certain page then keep that within a specific css file.

 ## Building
 The app's mobile builds are made with capacitor (see [building-your-app](https://capacitor.ionicframework.com/docs/basics/building-your-app)).